Security Safeguard for IT Resources

 Washington and Lee University's commitment to information technology (IT) security can be seen through its Information Security Program (ISP), its Confidentiality Policy and the Office of Information Technology Services (ITS) Computing Resources, Network and Email Use Policy.

 This list of safeguards has been assembled from various sources of "best practices" to help you meet the requirements of these policies.
 It is not a comprehensive list of all possible safeguards, so please note that you may have additional safeguard obligations.
-If you have any questions, please contact the ISO by submitting a Web Desk Help Request (Request type=ITS-Security).
+If you have any questions, please contact the ISO by emailing the ITS Helpdesk at firstname.lastname@example.org.

 - Keep all operating system, server, and application software up-to-date.
 Make sure vendors are doing the doing the same for on-site hosted systems, appliances, and applications.